active-group/active-grafana/README.md

 ## Features

 - Copying a grafana dashboard from one instance to another instance.
-- Additionally, alert-rules associated with this grafana dashboard can be copied on the way.
+- Copying alert-rules associated with this grafana dashboard.

 ## Usage

 ### Installing active-grafana

-FIXME: Not tested.
+FIXME: Way to go, not available yet.

 ```
 $ active-grafana -h